My child is due their school vaccinations, how can they get vaccinated?

 Can you give COVID-19 vaccines with vaccines included in the schools immunisation programme?

-The National Immunisation Advisory Committee (NIAC) advises that other vaccines may be administered with COVID-19 vaccines at the same time or at any interval.
+The National Immunisation Advisory Committee says that other vaccines can be given with COVID-19 vaccines.

 If other vaccines are being given at the same time as COVID-19 vaccines, it is preferable to give them in different limbs.